stirnim/gpw-teaser/README.md

 # Grand Prix Winterthur Teaser Page

-Source code of the website https://gp-winterthur.ch/
+Source code of the teaser website.
+This code is not in use anymore.

 ## How to Use the CSS Classes